-This book is a must-read for those new to long-term travel.
+Vegabonding is a must-read for those new to long-term travel.
 The author Rolf spent 10 years on the road (he even walked across Israel) and his book contains valuable insights, quotes, and a lot of practical information.
 From saving to planning to life on the road, this is a must for newbies.

 Don’t be so quick to judge this book by its title.
-It has been a life-changing movement for millions of people around the world, who have gone out to start their own business, live a digital nomadic life, and travel the world.
+The 4-Hour Workweek has been a life-changing movement for millions of people around the world, who have gone out to start their own business, live a digital nomadic life, and travel the world.
 The author, Tim Ferriss, is a self-claimed “Human Guinea Pig,” performing life experiments on himself that will fascinate you like losing 50lbs in record time, running a business while traveling, and creating early mini-retirements for yourself.

 Adam Braun traveled the world, and ran into a young boy during his trip.
 When Adam asked him what he wanted most in the world, the boy responded “a pencil.”
 This is when Adam started his “for-purpose” organization called Pencils of Promise, where they have now gone out to build hundreds of schools in Nicaragua, Laos, and Thailand, and providing full-time education to tens of thousands of children in need.

 Looptail is the extraordinary story of Bruce Poon Tip’s personal adventure, starting with his first-person account of how he honed his entrepreneurial instincts to start and develop G Adventures, the world’s most successful adventure travel company, which now operates more than 100 countries, on all seven continents, serving more than 100,000 customers every year.

 On The Road features a series of trips made by Kerouac and his Beat Generation friends across America in the years after the Second World War.
 Through the eyes of narrator Sal Paradise (Kerouac himself) the reader is transported from New York to Denver to San Francisco and LA.
 Along the way there’s jazz, poetry and drugs.
 A thrilling story that brings you back to the exciting moments of history.